evarga/openmp-primer/README.md

 - The [depth-first search graph algorithm](https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/) to estimate the problem's lower bound.
 - How to apply randomization to introduce additional variability and avoid being stuck in a local optima.
 - How data chunking helps in handling large grids.
-- An example of a properly designed, well commented and structured C++ program.

 ## Background
 To make the primer concrete this unit presents a solution to a competitive programming task (originally titled Мајнкрафт вООда in cyrillic) that appeared at the Serbian Informatics Olympiad contest in 2023.
 The starter kit was downloaded from the platform [Arena](https://arena.petlja.org/sr-Latn-RS/competition/2022-2023-sio-2-testiranje#tab_overview) (currently only in Serbian) maintained by the Mathematical Society of Serbia[^2].
 The kit is fully integrated into this repository.
 You may read the problem description [here](problem-description.pdf) (in English).